a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 4. Conclusion: research in the niche is important before writing any code

 ### Responsive Interfaces ###
+1. Topics:
+	1. Designing Responsive Websites
+2. How can we develop responsive websites for our service

+#### Designing Responsive Websites ####

 ### Types of Mobile Apps - Part 1 ###
 ### Types of Mobile Apps - Part 2 ###
 ### Choosing Between A Native & A Hybrid App ###